USMNT’s Nations League roster features all of Gregg Berhalter’s top players

 It also features players from RB Leipzig (Tyler Adams), French champion Lille (Tim Weah) and Austrian champion RB Salzburg (Brenden Aaronson).

-The United States will face Honduras in the Nations League semifinals on June 3 in Denver.
-The winner will play Mexico or Costa Rica on June 6.
+The United States will face Honduras in the Nations League semifinals June 3 in Denver.
+The winner will play Mexico or Costa Rica in the final June 6.

+“We are excited to get this group together, especially coming off the heels of excellent domestic seasons by our players,” Berhalter said.
+“We’re looking forward to competing to win a trophy and also going through this process.
+This group has been together now three times in the last eight months, and every time we get together we get closer and build the team even more.”

-Only four players are from MLS clubs, though two regulars aren’t available because of long-term injury: Aaron Long and Jordan Morris.
-One prime European candidate (German-based defender Chris Richards) is also sidelined.
+Only four players are from MLS clubs, though two regulars aren’t available because of long-term injury (New York Red Bulls defender Aaron Long and Seattle Sounders forward Jordan Morris), and D.C.
+United winger Paul Arriola is working himself back into form after a spring injury.
+One prime European candidate (German-based defender Chris Richards) is sidelined.

 To prepare for the tournament, the Americans are in Switzerland for a friendly Sunday.
-Most of the Nations League players are on the roster for that match.
-Most notably absent are Pulisic and Steffen, who will face one another in the Champions League final Saturday in Porto, Portugal.
+Almost all Nations League players are on the roster for that match.
+Notably absent are Pulisic and Steffen, who will face one another in the Champions League final Saturday in Porto, Portugal.

 Based on his selections for the Switzerland visit, Berhalter had only one surprise in his Nations League squad: Forward Jordan Siebatcheu was chosen instead of Daryl Dike, a powerfully built striker from the University of Virginia who, while on loan from Orlando City, made a massive impact at English second-tier Barnsley the past four months.